By: Kristin Bourne

 The Cove Bay wharf and St. Martin beyond

-As you move westerly along the beach from this end of Cove Bay (the beach begins near the road to the wharf), you'll come across Smokey's At The Cove in no time.
+As you move westerly along the beach from this end of Cove Bay, you'll come across the popular Smokey's At The Cove, now permanently closed.

-Smokey's is a popular Anguillian family-owned restaurant and bar that opens for lunch and dinner and is most heavily frequented on Saturdays for lunch, live music and dancing.
+Smokey's was a popular Anguillian family-owned restaurant and bar, most heavily frequented on Saturdays for lunch, live music and dancing.

 Look out from Smokey's and you'll be facing the western side of St. Martin... it's very easy to see from Cove Bay.

-Look right and there nothing but sand and dune!
+Look ahead and there is nothing but sand and dune!